 Health & Safety Regulations do not allow us to offer aerobatics to those who have not wingwalked with us before.
-However, after you have touched down from your first wingwalking experience please talk to our Professional Wingwalkers about flying again.

 Once they have landed, people often want to go straight back up again, they are buzzing and full of adrenaline, what better way than to climb back on to the wing and strap in for the most extreme ride of your life.

 If you would like one fight only and are searching for that adrenaline fuelled feeling, our team will make this possible on your ‘First Wingwalking Experience’.
 Please discuss with our Display Pilot on the day.

 We are unable to perform our loop-the-loop experience on a Saturday, however, we are free to go looping during weekdays.